 Undergraduate research with a faculty member will broaden understanding of computing fields, technologies and research methodology.
 This applied learning experience will deliver a competitive advantage in advanced courses and in the job market.

 CS Scholars are given first priority for departmental research fellowships, which allow students to engage in research with a faculty mentor.
 These research fellowships are for up to $1000/semester.
 Current Scholars are engaging in research on artificial intelligence, security, robotics, data analytics, embedded systems, scientific computing, and mobile development.

 Students accepted to the scholars program typically have an ACT composite score of at least 30 and an ACT math section score of at least 30.
 They usually have background in at least one programming language, including material over conditional statements, loops, and methods.
 They also typically have a high school GPA of at least 3.5 (on a 4.0 scale).

-If you received an invitation to apply, or otherwise believe you would be well-suited to the scholars program, the priority deadline is February 1, 2018.
+If you received an invitation to apply, are an incoming freshman, or otherwise believe you would be well-suited to the scholars program, the priority deadline is February 1, 2020.
 However, we will take applications until the program is full.
 Apply now.

 Students must maintain at least a 3.0 cumulative GPA as CS majors to remain in the Scholars program.
 Students in the program must take the Scholars sections of the first four required CS courses: CIS 115, CIS 200, CIS 300, and CIS 400.
 These are classes that are required for the CS degree, but are smaller, go more in-depth, and are more interactive.
 Scholars students must also enroll in CIS 090, a 0-credit seminar, every semester.

 If you have any questions about the Scholars Program, please contact Julie Thornton at email@example.com.